Sunitha Rao: 2008

 Rao received an entry into the PTT Pattaya Open via a lucky loser spot.
 She beat Junri Namigata before losing to Ekaterina Bychkova.
 Then, at the Copa Colsanitas, she lost to Edina Gallovits in the first round.

 Rao received the best result of her WTA career at the 2008 DFS Classic in Birmingham.
 She beat Petra Kvitová (who would be the future world No. 2 and Wimbledon titlist) in the first round and Naomi Cavaday in the second before falling to Alona Bondarenko in the third round.

 She partnered with Sania Mirza, representing India in the women's doubles event at the 2008 Summer Olympics in Beijing.
 They got a walkover in round one, but lost to Svetlana Kuznetsova and Dinara Safina of Russia in round two.

 Rao announced retirement from tennis in 2009.
+She graduated from the Babson College in 2014 and works in the real estate business.